evemmiller/panmacmillan/README.md

         - For most editions this is a year prior to its publication dates
         - For second edition paperbacks this is either a year prior to its publication date or 6 weeks after the earliest first edition is published, whichever is later.

-## Data Quality Issues
+## Next Steps
 - determining first and second editions
     - the data quality in the column 'binding' appeared to be the best for identifying first editions, and therefore where paperbacks should be classified as second editions
     - there are a number of nulls in the 'binding' column, however upon reviewing the data these are not related to physical books and so I felt comfortable excluding them in the identification of second editions as the primary concern was the affect of an early paperback release on sales of the hardbacks and trade paperbacks.
- - There are 25 of records where vistaformat is 'Paperback' but binding is not 'Paperback'.
+     - There are however 25 records where vistaformat is 'Paperback' but binding is null.
 This should be reviewed and updated if in error
+ - Confirmation restriciton added has not been considered in the current analysis.
+If necessary this can be added to the script
+ - Formal testing has not yet been run and should be before the data is used to establish confirmation dates
+ - Automation of testing would be beneficial, particulary to ensure and confirmation restricitons are up to date